petzval/btferret/README.md

                    // when a client performs an operation such as connect, or
                    // write a characteristic, call the function le_callback()
                    // Call LE_TIMER in le_callback every 100 deci-seconds (10 seconds)

+  universal_server(universal_callback,endchar,keyflag,100);
+                   // endchar and keyflag are the Classic server parameters
   close_all();
   return(0);
   }